 SouthWest Writers (SWW) is a nonprofit 501(c)(3) organization devoted to helping both published and unpublished writers improve their craft and further their careers.
 Located in Albuquerque, New Mexico, SWW serves writers of all skill levels in every fiction and nonfiction genre.
 We are 95% supported by membership dues and the fees charged for events.
 Donations are welcome!

 SWW had its beginnings in the early 1980s as New Mexico Romance Writers (NMRW) with five members.
-By 1985, the organization had grown to about 150 members—and NMRW voted to change its name and open the group to writers of all genres.
-For more details, read “An Abridged History of SouthWest Writers” by Larry Greenly.
+In 1984, the organization had grown to about 150 members—and NMRW voted to change its name and open the group to writers of all genres.
+Today, with more than 400 members, SWW attracts writers, editors, and publishers around the world.
+For a detailed history of the organization, read The History of SouthWest Writers (updated 2023).